RobertLRollins/rock-paper-scissors/README.md

       * RETURN "You Lose! computer pick beats player pick"
   * Else
     * RETURN "It's a tie.
 You both picked computer pick"

+* INITIALIZE the players selection
+  * CALL "the players choice"
+* INITIALIZE the computers selection
+  * CALL "the computers choice"
-* DISPLAY a string that declares the OUTPUT
+* PRINT a string that declares the winner of the round
+  * INPUT "the players choice"
+  * INPUT "the players choice"